Abdullah-Shah-26/Sign-Cast/README.md

 ## Contributing

-We welcome contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for development setup and guidelines.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for development setup and guidelines.

 ## Roadmap